dbmcmillan/Testing-Inverse-Cramer/README.md

 I then loaded the csv file into Jupyter Notebook as a pandas DataFrame.
 I first dropped two empty columns from the DataFrame, and formatted the '#VALUE!' and '#N/A' strings as np.nan values.
 I then attempted to iterate through these rows specifically, fetching data from Yahoofinance and inputing the 'Close' price on the date of Cramer's recommendation into the column "HistoricalPrice".
 I then calculated new columns "Time Since Recommendation" (in days), "Years Since Recommendation" (in yields), "Total Yield" (in %) and "Annual Yield" (in %).

 I then eliminated all rows in the DataFrame in which Annual Yield was more than 500%.
 Unfortunately it's not a perfect solution, but I think it will primarily eliminate the most egregious cases of errors caused by flawed data (what I believe mostly originates from incorrect currencies being used for historical stock prices in Excel's STOCKHISTORY function).
-In any case, the size of the data should ensure it's robustness, but I will also prefer metrics that are more robust to skewness (median rather than mean, for example) in the analysis.
+In any case, the size of the data should ensure its robustness, but I will also prefer metrics that are more robust to skewness (median rather than mean, for example) in the analysis.

 With all that done, the dataset is cleaned and prepared with the information required for rigorous analysis and visualization, which I did in both Jupyter Notebook and Power BI.